PHONICS AND READING

 At the end of Year One all the children in the country take a test called a Phonics Screening.
 They have to read 40 real and nonsense words.
 We call the nonsense words ‘Alien words’ and the children practice reading them every day.

-If you have any questions or would like any further support please come and speak to the Phonics Leader or to your child’s class teacher.
+If you have any questions or would like any further support please come and speak to the English Leader or to your child’s class teacher.

 Reading at school